animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 }
 ```

-Using the very same strategy we can create and manage indexes, mater data as you would be able to see in other configuration classes like this.
+Using the very same strategy we can create and manage indexes, and master data as you would be able to see in other configuration classes like this.

 ```cs
 // Setup indexes for Enrollments in Enrollments Configuration